cpatil123/DS-Capstone-Example/ROADMAP.md

 # Capstone Project Roadmap

 ## Loading Data
-- [ ] Read in a 5% sample of raw data
+- [x] Read in a 15% sample of raw data
-- [ ] Convert sampled raw data to corpus form
+- [x] Convert sampled raw data to corpus form
 - [ ] Instantiate DocumentTermMatrix on each corpus

 ## Exploratory analysis